 CellDrop FL provides dual fluorescence channels and brightfield optics.
 CellDrop BF is a brightfield only system.

-While brightfield image analysis has been applied to many mammalian cells, there are many cells and applications that are difficult or impossible to analyse with this method alone.
+While brightfield image analysis has been applied to many mammalian cells, there are many cells and applications that are difficult or impossible to analyze with this method alone.
 Primary cells, for example Peripheral blood mononuclear cells (PBMCs) are present amongst large numbers of anucleate red blood cells.
 RBCs may be called as dead cells using brightfield, skewing cell viability estimates.
 Fluorescence methods specifically target live / dead PBMCs and do not bind to RBCs giving accurate and sensitive counts.
 Assays such as Green Fluorescent Protein transfection specifically require measuring fluorescence to assays the success of an assay.

 How do I know which chamber height to use for my cells?

 For most cell samples our standard 100µm chamber is appropriate.
 For high or low density cell suspensions the height may be set at 50 or 400 µm.
 Software alerts guide the user to the appropriate settings and preferences can be saved in user defined protocols.